vpbobade/tb_ai_harbor_framework/instruction.md

-# Kubernetes Deployment Recovery

-A microservice application has been deployed to a Kubernetes cluster but is currently not reachable.
+A production FastAPI microservice located in /app is failing to start.

-Your task is to investigate the environment and fix the deployment so the service becomes accessible.
+Your goal is to fix the service so that it runs correctly and exposes the expected API.

-The repository contains:
-- a simple Python microservice
-- Kubernetes deployment manifests
-- service configuration

-The deployment is currently misconfigured.

-You may modify any files under `/app/`.
+You may inspect logs, modify files, install packages, and run commands.

-Once fixed, the application should start successfully and respond to HTTP requests.

 Expected behavior:
+1. The service should start successfully.
+2. The endpoint GET /health should return {"status": "ok"}.
-The service should respond successfully when accessed locally.
+3. The service should connect successfully to the SQLite database.

 Constraints:
-- Work only within the `/app` directory.
-- Do not modify the test files.
+- Do not remove functionality.

-Goal:
+- Only modify files inside /app if necessary.
-Ensure the microservice runs correctly and the health endpoint returns a successful response.
+- Ensure the service runs successfully.

+Helpful commands you may use:
+- python app.py
+- pip install -r requirements.txt
+- bash start.sh

+Files are located in /app.